 Ephrata is a somewhat small city located in the state of Washington.
 With a population of 8,047 people and two constituent neighborhoods, Ephrata is the 98th largest community in Washington.

-Ephrata is a blue-collar town, with 37.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Ephrata is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ephrata who work in office and administrative support (13.30%), management occupations (7.85%), and farm management occupations (7.39%).
+When you are in Ephrata, you'll notice that it is more blue-collar than most other communities in America.
+41.20% of Ephrata’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Ephrata is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Ephrata who work in office and administrative support (14.43%), management occupations (9.19%), and farm management occupations (7.83%).

-The per capita income in Ephrata in 2010 was $20,360, which is lower middle income relative to Washington and the nation.
-This equates to an annual income of $81,440 for a family of four.
+The per capita income in Ephrata in 2010 was $21,811, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $87,244 for a family of four.
 However, Ephrata contains both very wealthy and poor people as well.

 The most common language spoken in Ephrata is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Tagalog.